mebble/make-like-a-code.nvim/README.md

 In neovim:

 ```
-# Either do this:
-lua require("make-like-a-code")

-# Or open lua/make-like-a-code/init.lua, then do:
+# Open plugin/make-like-a-code.vim, then do:
 source %

+# Then run the make-like-a-code command:
+MakeLikeACode mebble/mcj 8f091af
 ```

 ### Testing